 200 degrees Fahrenheit (200 degrees Celsius)

 If you will ask if it is necessary to season pre-seasoned cast-iron skillet the answer is “no”.
 But my recommendation is “yes”.
 Seasoning it you are making sure that you, your health, and your iron are protected.

 Should I season Cuisinel Cast Iron Kettle?

-On their web-site they have further information about their product and some tips and advices from professionals.
+On their website, they have further information about their product and some tips and advice from professionals.

 How to use your cast-iron correct